 Misconception #3: Consultants are just people with a bunch of school degrees – they don’t have real world experience

 Some consulting firms hire after graduation.
-Do not be alarmed this is common especially within larger consulting firms.
+Do not be alarmed as this is common, especially within larger consulting firms.
 These consults are placed on a team with more senior and experienced consultants that will take the reins.
 It is important to note that all consultants must go through a thorough and rigorous training.
 Keep in mind if an individual was not competent and capable the consulting firm would not have hired them.

 Misconception #4: Consultants are just people who failed in the corporate world or in their own business

 Consulting is often overlooked and disregarded.
 The fact is consulting requires hard work and dedication.
-If a consultant failed at their own business or in the corporate world they would struggle at consulting.
+If a business operations consultant failed at their own business or in the corporate world they would struggle at consulting.
 Many consultants choose to break away from the corporate world in order to create their own schedule or because they simply enjoy helping people.